New address: 24 Farnsworth Street, Boston, MA 02210-1409.

 We are one with all earth's creatures.*

-The communion we are about to celebrate has taken place all over the world in Unitarian Universalist churches since 1923.
+The ceremony we are about to celebrate has taken place all over the world in Unitarian Universalist churches since 1923.
 Norbert Capek started this ritual to celebrate the beauty of our faith and the people in it.
 In each flower, Capek saw hope for humanity, even though he would later die because of his beliefs.
 Let us remember him and his principles and dreams.

 Spirit of Life, bless us.
 Remind us that we meet in fellowship and love.
 Even though we are all different, we gather as one in love.
 Remind us that we gather in friendship where we do and share.